blynkkk/blynkkk.github.io/mobile/step.md

 one decrements it.
 It is very useful for use cases where you need to change your values very precisely and you can't achieve this precision with slider widget.

+**Send Step** option allows you to send step to hardware instead of actual value of step widget.
+**Loop value** option allows you to reset step widget to start value when maximum value is reached.

 You can change step state from hardware side.
 For example :

 ```cpp